Websites for small businesses - This is what you need to know!

 Search engine optimization is the often most important aspect of small business websites.
 Essentially, this aims at a high Google ranking.
 As a result, information-seeking interested parties can access the website as directly as possible.
 There are many aspects relevant to good search engine optimization.
 This entry from Ryte tells you what SEO is and how this extensive topic can be implemented for small businesses.

-These two points are self-explanatory, but should not be forgotten if one does not want to risk warnings.
-Smaller websites are recommended to use partially free imprint and privacy generators.
-However, if a website is to become larger and more extensive, it is advisable to entrust a lawyer or data protection expert with its creation.
+The two points are self-explanatory, but must not be forgotten if you do not want to risk warnings.
+We recommend smaller websites to use the partly free imprint and data protection generators.
+However, if a website is to be larger and more extensive, it is advisable to hire a lawyer or data protection expert to create it.

-Clearly, these are not the only components of a successful website.
-However, these aspects can be described as basics for smaller companies that are thinking about having their own website.
-Here you will find more extensive requirements for the content of a website.
+Of course, these are not the only components of a successful website.
+However, these aspects can be described as basics for small businesses that are thinking about having their own website.
+Here you will find more comprehensive requirements for the content of a website.

 Making a Websites: What options small businesses have?